andormade/8f4e/README.md

 - In 8f4e, variables declared one after another in the code are allocated at memory addresses that follow each other.
 For example, if an `int foo` is at the 256th byte, then the `int bar` declared next will be at the 260th byte, assuming a word size of 4 bytes.
 - Buffers in 8f4e always occupy contiguous spaces in memory, allowing for straightforward and efficient iteration.
 - Runtime memory allocation is not supported in 8f4e, developers must pre-plan their software's memory needs while coding.
 This was a design choice favoring performance and efficiency, this limitation also ensures that memory addresses remain predictable.
-- The language utilizes C-style pointer notations and introduces a new notation that retrieves the address of the last word in a buffer.
+- The language utilizes C-style pointer notations and introduces a new notation: `buffer&` that retrieves the address of the last word in a buffer.

 ## Why the stack-oriented design?